-The biggest risk in the proposed model of the MG lies in a possible/ probable partition of the audit of PIES and non-PIEs with two different sets of standards where auditing standards for PIEs would become increasingly complex with almost no limit and to the extent that they would not only become inapplicable to small entities but also to medium sized entities.
+One of the biggest risks in the proposed model of the MG lies in a possible/ probable partition of the audit of PIES and non-PIEs with two different sets of standards where auditing standards for PIEs would become increasingly complex, to such extent that they would not only become inapplicable to small entities but also to medium sized entities.

-We believe that such evolution would be detrimental to the Economy as a whole because in fact PIEs and Non PIEs, listed and non-listed entities, are interacting on the same markets.
+We believe that such evolution would be detrimental to the Economy as a whole because in fact PIEs and non-PIEs, listed and non-listed entities, are interacting on the same markets and are essential to the vitality of the Economy.

-The Capital Market Union (CMU) project led by the European Commission for example is a project that aims at improving the growth of the SME's trough allowing them a proper access to financing at European level without necessarily being listed.
+The Capital Market Union (CMU) project led by the European Commission for example is a project that aims at improving the growth of the SME's through allowing them a proper access to financing at European level without necessarily being listed.